KirilTan/Python-Advanced-01-2024/README.md

-# Python Advanced 01.2024
+# Python Advanced 2024

 Welcome to my repository!
-This repository holds all of my work and assignments completed throughout the Python Advanced course.
+This repository holds all of my work and assignments completed throughout the Python Advanced course.\

-Course start date:
+**It will be updated regularly untill completion of the course**

 ## Course Information